w3woody/OCTools/Docs/OCLex.md

     If the **lex** method returns -1 because of an error, the **abort** field will contain a text string explaining the error.
 On and end of file condition, **abort** will be nil.

+* **value**
+    An optional value which is associated with a token that is used by OCYacc.
+    See the discussion above for more information.

 ### The OCFileInput protocol